sdetmharinavi/hnvtx/scripts/output.md

   useEffect(() => {
     if (profile) {
-      // If a profile exists (even a placeholder), reset the form with its data. reset({
+      reset({
         first_name: profile.first_name === 'Placeholder' ? '' : profile.first_name || "",
         last_name: profile.last_name === 'User' ? '' : profile.last_name || "",